setms/book/docs/engineering-process/analysis.md

 ## Tools for software _engineering_

-So far, the discussion has been about a process and supporting tools for software _development_.
+The discussion has so far been about a process and supporting tools for software _development_.
 This leaves open whether software development is an engineering discipline or not.
 If we wanted to go further and insist on engineering discipline, what would change?